 Add a Career Assignment

 A number of courses on campus integrate career development activities into their syllabi, often as part of a graded or extra-credit assignment.
-For example, students may be asked to draft a resume and have it reviewed by the Center, or conduct an informational interview using the Maryland Alumni Advisor Network.
+For example, students may be asked to draft a resume and have it reviewed by the Center, or conduct an informational interview using the Terrapins Connect alumni advisory network.
 Or, you may be interested in hosting a brief talk about career paths with alumni who graduated from your degree program.
-Let us know your interests and we’ll work with you to meet the needs of your students.
-To learn more about this option, contact Kelley Bishop, Director at email@example.com or 301.314.7236.
+Import assignments into your course space in Canvas by joining the Center’s group on Canvas Commons.
+To learn more about this option, contact Erica Ely, Assistant Director at firstname.lastname@example.org.